 Blooming is the result of charge spillover in the vertical transfer regions when the signal greatly exceeds saturation.
-The DVC-2000 provides anti-blooming control, which suppresses blooming under most imaging conditions.
+The DVC-1500 provides anti-blooming control, which suppresses blooming under most imaging conditions.
 If signal levels are extreme and such high signal levels cover a large percentage of the field of view, blooming may occur.
-The result is jagged vertical bright streaks running below such regions.
+The result is jagged, vertical bright streaks running below such regions.
+In general, antiblooming performance decreases with increasing binning ratios.